Excellent pedaling feel; stable base; doesn't require power; helpful integrated computer; unique surface treatments

 Combining the convenience of a dedicated indoor bike with the new-school tech of an interactive smart trainer, the Tacx Neo Bike is in some ways the best of both worlds.
 The unique surface treatments add mental engagement, and the cockpit with USB ports, tablet holder, integrated computer and phone tray is largely well done.
 But the frame design is a bummer; definitely try before you buy so you can see if the inner-leg clearance is an issue for you.

-As the forerunner in the market, Tacx set the standard, before competitors like Wahoo, Stages, and WattBike released their smart bikes.
+Launching in 2018 after Wattbike’s Atom, Tacx set the standard, before competitors like Wahoo and Stages released their smart bikes.
 Now, two years after the Neo Bike’s release, some features like the surface treatments hold up remarkably well.
 Other features, like the frame design, could use an overhaul.

 Tacx Neo Bike cockpit design